How much does a replacement polycarbonate conservatory roof cost?

 Polycarbonate is a long chained thermoplastic polymer that has been used since it was first made back in 1953.
 It has been tested to be 250 times stronger than glass and will remain translucent for up to 20 years.
 This is the same material bulletproof windows are made from, which makes it ideal as a roofing material.
 It can withstand impact from hail and anything else a storm might throw at it without damaging it.

 Working with polycarbonate is easier than glass since it can be drilled, so screws can be used to hold it in place or epoxy can be used to secure it to the frame.
 It can also be cut easier than glass.

 What advantages are there for using polycarbonate for your conservatory roof?

 The big advantage is the low replacement polycarbonate conservatory roof cost when compared to other materials.

 What disadvantages are there for using polycarbonate for your conservatory roof?

 One of the big disadvantages is that it can be noisy, so while the low replacement polycarbonate conservatory roof cost may be tempting, take into consideration noise plus the following.

 Do I need any special planning permission for a polycarbonate conservatory roof?

 Whilst it is very unlikely that you will need planning permission to upgrade an existing roof to polycarbonate.
-These type of upgrades are classified as.
-“Permitted Development or PD.
-With hat said it is also best to double-check with your local planning authority, particularly if you are in an area of natural beauty or a conservation area,
+These type of upgrades are classified as “Permitted Development or PD".
+With that said, it is also best to double-check with your local planning authority, particularly if you are in an area of natural beauty or a conservation area,